dmbarbour/glas/docs/GlasCLI.md

         glas --extract ValueRef

 The reference must evaluate to a binary value (a list of bytes).
-The binary is written to stdout, then the command halts.
-The primary motive for this feature is to support bootstrap without implementing a complete effects API.
+This binary is written to stdout, then the command halts.
+The motive for this feature is to support bootstrap without implementing or maintaining a runtime effects API.

 ## Running Applications